 Dr Rollins is an active educator with a passion for learning and teaching.
 He can be found doing weekly educational seminars, newspaper columns and television news commentary on local network affiliates.
 For decades he was a clinical faculty member at the University of Colorado School of Medicine, hosting medical students for one month long family medicine training.
 He serves on the Colorado Mesa University graduate nursing board and hosts nurses for community clinic and family medicine rotations.

-An avid health enthusiast himself Scott “walks the talk” enjoying time with his wife and two boys, cooking and eating healthy foods, working in his family’s organic garden, taking his ritual morning walk, hiking, skiing or just relaxing playing guitar and piano.
+An avid health enthusiast himself Scott “walks the talk” enjoying time with his family, cooking and eating healthy foods, doing yoga or taking his ritual morning walk, hiking, skiing or just relaxing playing guitar and piano.

 Sue K. Goebel originates from North Dakota, where she received her Bachelor of Science in Nursing and went on to earn her Master of Science from the University of North Dakota in Grand Forks.
 After earning her MS, Goebel practiced as a clinical nurse specialist in parent-child nursing (now family practice nursing) and became certified as a Nurse Practitioner in 1994.
 She practiced as a Nurse Practitioner for five years and served as an adjunct clinical instructor and classroom lecturer in both the undergraduate and graduate programs at her alma mater.

 Goebel has been a member of the faculty at Colorado Mesa University since 1998 and taught a variety of courses.
 She currently teaches Health Assessment and Promotion, Theories and Foundations and Public Health.
 Goebel has practiced as a nurse practitioner at the Integrative Medicine Center since 2011.